Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     A vector that represents the 3D position of the object.

 `prevMovementFlags`_ (`number`_)
+    Read-only.
 Access to the root mobile object movement flags from the previous frame, represented as an integer.
 Should not be accessed directly.

 `readiedAmmo`_ (`tes3equipmentStack`_)
     The currently equipped ammo.